afvillaverde/strike-goldd/README.md

 # About STRIKE-GOLDD

-STRIKE-GOLDD is a MATLAB toolbox that analyses analytic nonlinear models of ordinary differential equations.
+STRIKE-GOLDD is a MATLAB toolbox that analyses nonlinear models of ordinary differential equations.
 It performs a simultaneous assessment of:
 - state **observability**,
 - parameter structural local **identifiability**,
 - unknown input **invertibility** (supported since v2.1.1).